amulyaojha11/Temperature-Prediction-of-Indian-Cities/Data Visualisation/README.md

 ## Introduction
-In this section, we try to visualize our dataset using pyhton libraries: pandas and matplotlib.
+In this section, we try to visualize our dataset using python libraries: pandas and matplotlib.
 We create pivot tables and plot them for better visualisation.
 We determine if there's any seasonality in our data.
 Seasonality refers to the repeating patterns or cycles of behavior over time.

 ## How to visualize the Data?
 - Start with reading the data.